rng-guy/NFSMWBartender/APPENDIX.md

 * Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

+* When the game requests a roadblock, a random roadblock cooldown between two values begins.
+While this cooldown is active, the game cannot make more requests for regular roadblocks.

+* When the game requests a Heavy / LeaderStrategy, a fixed-length strategy cooldown begins.
+While this cooldown is active, the game cannot make more Heavy / LeaderStrategy requests.

+* When the game requests a HeavyStrategy, it (re)sets the roadblock cooldown to a fixed value.

+* Bartender fixes the slowdown of regular roadblock and Heavy / LeaderStrategy spawns by clearing the request queue whenever a certain amount of time has passed without any new support requests.
+This maximum-overdue delay guarantees that requests cannot stall and block each other for long.

+* Sometimes, regular roadblocks and Heavy / LeaderStrategy spawns may appear more frequently than their cooldowns would suggest.
+This happens because their cooldowns only stop the game from requesting more of them, which is unrelated to actually spawning any pending requests.

-* Very short cooldowns for regular roadblocks or Heavy / LeaderStrategy spawns can result in spam.
-Excessive support spam can cause game instability, as these spawns ignore most spawn limits.
+* Very short cooldowns for regular roadblock or Heavy / LeaderStrategy requests may cause spam.
+Excessive support spam can lead to game instability, as these spawns ignore most spawn limits.
 You can also reduce this risk by setting their `Duration` VltEd parameters to low values.

-* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before regular roadblocks and Heavy / LeaderStrategy spawns can first appear in a given pursuit.
+* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before the game can start requesting regular roadblocks and Heavy / LeaderStrategy spawns in a given pursuit.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.